nxtexploit/blog/_posts/2025-10-21-how-i-managed-to-check-anyones-sbi-bank-balance-using-just-a-phone-number.md

 The next day, I received my credentials via email and logged into my demat account.
 While exploring the platform, I noticed an interesting feature.
 Although I typically avoid testing assets that don't offer rewards (no money, no bugs), I figured this would only take 5 minutes to test.

-In this write-up, I'll disclose a critical security flaw I discovered in SBI Bank's system that allowed me to check anyone's bank account balance using just their phone number and account number. (doesn't need to have a demat account)
+In this write-up, I'll disclose a critical security flaw I discovered in SBI Bank's system that allowed me to check anyone's bank account balance using just their phone number and account number.
+(Victims don't need to have a demat account - I could check anyone's bank balance)

 ### Vulnerability Overview:

-The vulnerability was an **Insecure Direct Object Reference (IDOR)** in the "Get Balance" feature of the SBI Securities demat account portal.
-By manipulating the `AccountNo` parameter, I could retrieve the account balance of any SBI bank account. (doesn't need to have a demat account)
+The vulnerability was an **Insecure Direct Object Reference (IDOR)** in the “Get Balance” feature of the SBI Securities demat account portal.
+By manipulating the `AccountNo` parameter, I was able to retrieve the account balance of **any SBI bank account**, regardless of whether it had a demat account.

 ### Attack Prerequisites: